 Your stay in Amsterdam

-Now that there is no lock down yet, it is still possible to take a walk outside.
+It is still possible to take a walk outside.
 Try to walk in remote places as much as possible.
 Avoid busy places, such as the beach, the Amsterdamse Bos and other parks in Amsterdam.
 Unfortunately, these places attract many people and are therefore not very suitable to visit at the moment.

 TIP: As there are no restaurants open, make sure to bring your own thermos with a hot drink for after the walk.